johnmichaelkuczynski/freedom101/replit.md

   - Users can select text, generate conversational podcast scripts with AI narration using OpenAI TTS
   - Audio files properly stored in /dist/audio directory and served via Express static routes
   - Complete workflow: text selection → AI script generation → TTS audio creation → in-app playback and download
+- July 26, 2025: AI CONTEXT SYNCHRONIZATION COMPLETE - All AI functions updated for "The Analysis of Analysis"
+  - UPDATED all AI contexts across entire application to recognize new "The Analysis of Analysis" content by J.-M. Kuczynski
+  - Fixed main AI service (getPaperContext) to focus on analytic philosophy, logical form, and meaning theory
+  - Updated chat interface to reference "The Analysis of Analysis" instead of old content
+  - Updated quiz generation to test analytic philosophy concepts, logical form, and philosophical methodology
+  - Updated study guide generation to cover logical analysis, semantic theory, and philosophical methodology
+  - Changed application header title from "Human Freedom" to "The Analysis of Analysis"
+  - Fixed navigation sidebar syntax errors preventing proper table of contents display
+  - All AI functions (chat, rewrite, study guides, quizzes, passage discussion, podcast generation) now properly aligned with new analytic philosophy content
+  - Application ready with complete AI synchronization for the 23-section analytic philosophy document